hardik-vala/hardik-vala/_posts/2024-08-20-hardiks-user-manual-work.md

 ### Weekly

 * I work 6 days a week, Sunday through Friday.
+I end up working 60-70 hours per week, which I can sustain indefinitely.

 ### Flex time

 * I accept that work is non-linear as a founder so I'm willing to adapt my schedule to pressing demands.
-* Saturdays are my flex days, which I usually protect for R&R. Or I'll work at a casual pace.
+* Saturdays are my flex days, which I usually protect for R&R. Or I'll work at a casual pace or engage in "big picture" thinking.
 I go by feel.
 But if needed, I can work through a Saturday.
 * Other flex time: One weekend a month, one week a quarter -- Scheduled around milestones / sprints.

 ### Work-life balance

-My thoughts on this subject are explained [here](https://hardikvala.com/2024/08/19/work-life-harmony.html).
+* My beliefs on this subject are explained [here](https://hardikvala.com/2024/08/19/work-life-harmony.html).
+* Working 70+ hours per week means sacrificing those other areas of my life that serve the long-term.
+These sorts of sprints are expected but difficult to continue for more than a few weeks without addressing the life debt that piles up.

 ### Style